-viem-go brings a modern, high-level Ethereum developer experience to the Go ecosystem — inspired by the architecture and abstractions pioneered by TypeScript viem.
+Viem-go brings a modern, high-level Ethereum developer experience to the Go ecosystem — inspired by the architecture and abstractions pioneered by TypeScript viem.

+Viem-go blows TypeScript viem out of the water in every benchmark we ran.
 Benchmarks are run against the same Anvil instance (mainnet fork) for a fair comparison.

 | Metric | Go (viem-go) | TypeScript (viem) |